From fad diets to surgeries, Americans are constantly seeking the newest “cure” to what ails us.

 The Academy of Nutrition and Dietetics said in a statement regarding these tests, “The use of nutrigenetic testing to provide dietary advice is not ready for routine dietetics practice.”

-A study in the British Medical Journal found that people who knew their DNA-based health risks were no more likely to change their dietary behaviors.
+A in the British Medical Journal found that people who knew their DNA-based health risks were no more likely to change their dietary behaviors.

 For her part, Metsovas says a microbiome analysis is the way to go before you pick up a DNA kit.